 Casual/informal level is similar to the intimate level except for use of private language in intimate contexts.
 It is used in informal gatherings.

-Consultative is a style used in everyday conversation between strangers, in a classroom, at workshops or meetings.
+Consultative is a style used in everyday conversation between strangers, in a classroom, at workshops or business meetings.

-Formal is the level used for on-stage presentations, at banquets, etc.
+The formal register is the level used for on-stage presentations, at banquets, etc.